Testing events

 📝 Note To assert the name property we have to hash a string with the selector! macro.

-use SpyEventsChecker;
+use snforge_std::{

 #[test]

-let contract = declare("SpyEventsChecker").unwrap();
+let contract = declare("SpyEventsChecker").unwrap().contract_class();

-let (first_address, _) = contract.deploy(array![]).unwrap();
+let (first_address, _) = contract.deploy(@array![]).unwrap();

-let (second_address, _) = contract.deploy(array![]).unwrap();
+let (second_address, _) = contract.deploy(@array![]).unwrap();

-let first_dispatcher = ISpyEventsCheckerDispatcher { first_address };
+let first_dispatcher = ISpyEventsCheckerDispatcher { contract_address: first_address };

-let second_dispatcher = ISpyEventsCheckerDispatcher { second_address };
+let second_dispatcher = ISpyEventsCheckerDispatcher { contract_address: second_address };

-let mut spy_one = spy_events(SpyOn::One(first_address));
+let mut spy = spy_events();

 first_dispatcher.emit_one_event(123);